top of page

 Here are some foods and supplements that help with gut healing: bone broth, meat stock, omega-3 fats (from fatty fish like salmon, mackerel, sardines, herring), turmeric, ginger, pineapple, papaya, digestive enzymes, L-glutamine, liquorice root, aloe etc.

-Provide your body with the right nutrients that support adrenals and contribute to production and regulation of neurotransmitters
+Provide your body with the right nutrients that support adrenals and contribute to production and regulation of neurotransmitters.

 Ageing, healing from injuries, trauma, pregnancy, breastfeeding and even exercising can increase demands on nutrients.
 When we have anxiety, stress, our body needs more B- vitamins (B6, B9, B12), C-vitamin, D-vitamin, magnesium, chromium, selenium, zinc, calcium, glutamine.
 Learn from here from which foods you get what vitamins and minerals.